About

-Established in 2020, Connect is one of Tech's newest First-Year Leadership Organizations that focuses on building connections and creating community among the First-year Connect participants (Connectors) as well as the entire First-year class.
+Established in 2020, Connect is one of Tech's First-Year Leadership Organizations.
+We focus on building connections and creating community among the First-year Connect participants (Connectors) as well as the entire First-year class.
 We understand that transitioning to college and to a new community can be difficult, so we hope by being a member of Connect, we can help make Georgia Tech feel like home, build long-lasting friendships, and provide members with the tools and resources to become a successful leader on Georgia Tech's campus.

 As a First-Year Connector you can expect: